 A solid contract supplemented with an earnest money deposit shows a seller that you have both the resources and the desire to seal the deal.
 Including a considerable deposit could even help your offer be selected over others.

 Keep in mind that as a buyer, you want to gain as many concessions as possible from the seller.
 The best way to start any relationship is with a showing of good will.
 An ample deposit serves this purpose, and places buyers in a great position to negotiate more favorable contract terms.

-Most contracts have contingencies that allow buyers to walk away from a home (for example, if the house can’t pass inspection or the buyer can’t qualify for financing).
-But if a buyer decides not to go through with the sale for a reason that is not written into the contract, earnest money is generally forfeited to the seller.
+Most contracts have contingencies that allow buyers to walk away from a home.
+Two examples are if the house can’t pass inspection or the buyer can’t qualify for financing.
+But, if a buyer decides to cancel the contract for a reason not covered by a contract contingency, earnest money is generally forfeited to the seller.

+Make sure to work with a reputable, experienced real estate agent when crafting your offer.
 A good contract with proper contingencies is essential in protecting your earnest money deposit.
-Make sure to work with a reputable, experienced real estate agent when crafting your offer.